jsiegenthaler/hueget/README.md

 ## Special Toggle Command for Lights, Groups and Sensors
 The hueget server supports a special `toggle` command, which does not exist natively in the Philips Hue bridge.
 This toggles (changes the state) of a specified light or group or sensor, allowing you to toggle the light/group/sensor state with a single URL.
+Toggling only makes sense for items that have an on and off state, which is why it is currently restricted to lights, groups and sensors.

 The toggling of a light, group or sensor is the same as turning it on or off in the Hue app, and thus applies to the `on` parameter of the relevant `state` (lights), `action` (groups) or `config` (sensors).

 Syntax: